Grogu: Critical reception

 Grogu was featured on the cover of the December 2019 issue of The Hollywood Reporter, along with the headline: "Baby Yoda represents the future of Hollywood".
 In an article in the magazine, writer Rebecca Keegan argued Grogu is the culmination of several shifts and trends in the entertainment industry over the decade prior to the release of The Mandalorian.
 These include the decline of the traditional movie star, the growth of streaming media services, the rise of Internet culture, and technological advances in CGI.
 Variety writer Caroline Framke said she fell in love with the character even despite acknowledging that he is an "inherently manipulative product of the most powerful media conglomerate".

 Not all reviews of Grogu were positive.
 An online report conducting an analysis of which U.S. states responded most positively to Grogu, finding that interest in him was highest in Utah, and lowest in Mississippi.
 Rolling Stone writer Alan Sepinwall said the reveal of Grogu was a rehash of the appearance of Rotta the Hutt in Star Wars: The Clone Wars.
 Emily VanDerWerff of Vox described the character as "yet another merchandising opportunity" and did not feel the character was worth Disney attempting to keep secret before his reveal.
-BBC writer Caryn James said he did not believe anyone without an emotional attachment to Star Wars would care about Grogu.
+BBC writer Caryn James said she did not believe anyone without an emotional attachment to Star Wars would care about Grogu.
 Jeremy Gordon of The Outline called Grogu the "product of a merciless capitalist machine" intended primarily to generate merchandising revenue for Disney.
 Gordon wrote: "It's not really Baby Yoda I hate, of course.
 He's really cute.
 It's the feeling that I'm being pandered to, that all of this is a foregone conclusion."
 Emma Gray Ellis wrote that there was some backlash to Grogu on social media in response to the character's massive Internet popularity.
 She wrote: "There's something grindingly, performatively grouchy in leaping forward to damn something that 'everyone' likes, in no small part because everyone likes it."

 Grogu ranked first on several Screen Rant lists about the series, including the most interesting characters from the first season of The Mandalorian, the best characters from the show, and the best costumes from the first season.